FitSmallBusiness

 Verizon

 D. Assign transaction: In the final section, you tell QuickBooks Online how to assign the transaction.
-You can specify the following fields for each transaction that meets the criteria in C:
+You can specify the following fields for each transaction that meets the conditions you set.
+By expanding the Assign link, you can specify other fields, such as payee, customer, tags, class, location, and memo.

 Be sure to click the green Save button when you are done creating your rule.